Grantee-Delegate Communication Policy Number and Last Update

-- Once information has been disseminated by any of the above means, individual delegate staff members are responsible for seeking further technical assistance needed, and for prompt execution, without reminders or repetitions.
+- Once information has been disseminated by any of the above means, individual delegate staff members are responsible for seeking further technical assistance needed and for prompt execution without reminders or repetitions.

 - Grantee staff will regularly mail relevant information to delegate Boards, Policy Committees, and delegate directors: resource materials, monitoring or self-assessment results, regulatory updates, etc.

 - Grantee staff will respond promptly to all delegate staff, board, and parent inquiries, and requests for information or technical assistance.
 If needed, grantee staff will refer delegate personnel to applicable procedures, such as grievance procedures.
-Administrators of any program under contract to DHS Migrant Head Start shall not impede, prohibit, or discourage grantee-subsidized staff or parents from using federally-funded resources to call, write, or email grantee staff, directly, and the confidentiality of these communications shall be maintained unless otherwise authorized by the participants.
+Administrators of any program under contract to DHS Migrant and Seasonal Head Start shall not impede, prohibit, or discourage grantee-subsidized staff or parents from using federally-funded resources to call, write, or email grantee staff, directly, and the confidentiality of these communications shall be maintained unless otherwise authorized by the participants.